Guides

 Enable the --llm-report flag for reports specifically optimized for LLM consumption:

-zigzag run --path ./src --llm-report --llm-max-lines 150
+zigzag run --paths ./src --llm-report --llm-max-lines 150

 The LLM report format is more concise, with controlled line limits per file.
 You can also add a project description for additional context: